thomashusebo/inf219-visualize-2d-sensor-data/README.md

 1. Install python 3.7.6
 2. Install dependencies

-Either:
+Recommended:
-- Install pipenv
+> - Install pipenv
-- Run batch script FluidFlower.bat
+> - Run batch script FluidFlower.batThe batch script creates a virtual environment based on the pip files.

-Or:
+> If this is the first time to set up, this will install all nececarry dependencies.
+The batch scipt also creates subdirectories ignored by git.

+Not recommended:
-Manually install dependencies from requirements.txt or pip files.
+> - Manually install dependencies from requirements.txt or pip files.
+> - Manually add directories ignored by git (see batch file)

 3. Start software: FluidFlower.bat or run main.py